Reader in Marketing and Cultural Studies

 - Office No:

-Her main geographical research areas are the Balkans, Central Asia and India.
+Her main geographical research areas are the Balkans, the Mediterranean, MENA, Central Asia, and Northern Ireland.

 Senija is a Co-Chair of the Centre for Ottoman Studies at SOAS.